 Green Bee LifeGreen Bee Life

-GBL Guide: How to use the LEVO Oil Infuser – Dosage & Cannabis Oil Infusion Cheat Sheet
+GBL Guide: How to Use the LEVO Oil Infuser – Dosage & Cannabis Oil Infusion Cheat Sheet

 Fresh ingredients for homemade cannabis oil, butter, and honey infusions displayed on a kitchen counter — including olive oil, herbs, honey jars, figs, and citrus.

-Photo by: @greenbeelife A natural infusion setup: rosemary, citrus, and honey — simple ingredients for creating precise, homemade cannabis infusions with a GBL touch.
+Photo: Green Bee Life A natural infusion setup: rosemary, citrus, and honey — simple ingredients for creating precise, homemade cannabis infusions with a GBL touch.

 Using a precise device like the LĒVO II or LĒVO Lux takes the guesswork out of dosing by providing controlled temperature, consistent potency, and odor-free convenience.
 Whether you’re infusing olive oil for salad dressings, butter for baking, or a soothing rosemary-citrus cannahoney for tea and gifting, understanding how much cannabis to use for your desired THC strength ensures predictable, precise results every time1 2.